headmin/paw-project/README.md

 # PAW - Project
 🐾 **PAW** stands for **Privileges Audit Worker**.

-This project extends the widely-used SAP Privileges application ([SAP macOS-enterprise-privileges](https://github.com/SAP/macOS-enterprise-privileges)) by providing a centralized audit logging and analytics service in the cloud, specifically designed to facilitate common enterprise macOS deployments that operate under audit scrutiny.
+This project extends the widely-popular SAP Privileges application ([SAP macOS-enterprise-privileges](https://github.com/SAP/macOS-enterprise-privileges)) by providing a centralized audit logging and analytics service API in the cloud, specifically designed to facilitate common enterprise macOS deployments that operate under audit scrutiny.

-Pushed through secure webhooks from macOS devices running Privileges.app, PAW stores this information in a centralized database, enabling MacAdmins to improve on "need admin rights for..." scenarios by delivering comprehensive audit tracking.
-For this use case, the PAW API offers several unique capabilities that enhance Privileges deployments:
+Client-certificate secured webhooks from macOS devices running Privileges.app push privilege grant and revoke events to a centralized API, storing them for audit and analytics in a database.
+This allows MacAdmins to enhance "need admin rights for..." scenarios by refining workflows, enabling users to require fewer admin privileges in their day-to-day activities.
+For this use case, the PAW API offers several unique capabilities that enhance existing Privileges deployments with event analytics:

 ## Key Features